cioina/alexei-cioina.b9ad.pro-us-east-1.openshiftapps.com/posts/20211009-what-version-of-this-blog.md

   }
 ```

-And I compile my front end app with a command like this: `yarn build:site`.
-If you want that your hash to have some meaning, you may use [this](https://medium.com/@amcdnl/version-stamping-your-app-with-the-angular-cli-d563284bb94d) idea.
+And I compile my frontend app with a command like this: `yarn build:site`.
+If you want that your hash to be meaningful, you may use [this](https://medium.com/@amcdnl/version-stamping-your-app-with-the-angular-cli-d563284bb94d) idea.

-Please read **gkalpak**'s answer [here](https://stackoverflow.com/questions/55494181/what-is-the-purpose-of-swupdate-activateupdate-in-angular/59175788#59175788) in order to implement a more complex solution.